jchardy7/unwrapped/FINDINGS.md

 ## 1. Which audio features are most associated with popularity?

-All correlations between individual audio features and popularity are weak (|r| < 0.15), which is itself a meaningful finding: **no single audio feature is a reliable predictor of whether a track will be popular.**
+All correlations between individual audio features and popularity are weak (|r| < 0.15), which is itself a meaningful finding: **no single audio feature is a reliable predictor of whether a track will be popular**

 | Feature | Correlation with Popularity | Direction |
 |---|---|---|